sunil-sopho/Cop290/README.md

  ## Aim
  Design and implement a software package for Engineering drawing with the following functionalities:</br>
-    -We should be able to interactively input or read from a file either </br>
+*    We should be able to interactively input or read from a file either </br>
         i) an isometric drawing and a 3D object model or </br>
         ii) projections on to any cross section.</br>
-    -Given the 3D model description we should be able to generate projections on to any cross section or cutting plane.</br>
+*    Given the 3D model description we should be able to generate projections on to any cross section or cutting plane.</br>
-    -Given two or more projections we should be able to interactively recover the 3D description and produce an isometric drawing from any view direction. </br>
+*    Given two or more projections we should be able to interactively recover the 3D description and produce an isometric drawing from any view direction. </br>

  ## How to use:
  Input Format:</br>
-    1. To Draw the 3d object:</br>
+*    1. To Draw the 3d object:</br>
         - Press n.</br>
         - Press 'u' for positive x-axis and 'j' for negative x-axis.</br>
         - Press 'i' for positive y-axis and 'k' for negative y-axis.</br>
         - Press 'o' for positive z-axis and 'l' for negative z-axis.</br>
-    2. Using text file:</br>
+*    2. Using text file:</br>
         i) To generate projections from 3d object:</br>
             - First line gives type i.e, zero for 3d to 2d</br>
             - Next line gives n, number of shapes.</br>